delpozzo/kamino/README.md

 The `kamino.config` file is located under the `kamino/res` directory.
 The various options (and defaults) are described below.

-**Note:** the `images_directory` parameter should be set via "Manage Images" within Kamino.
+**Note:** the `images_directory` option should be set via "Manage Images" within Kamino.
 All others can be edited in this file directly.

 &#35; Block size which is utilized for dd operations